This section lists all errors that can occur when type checking is performed.

 Error: Ordinal expression expected

-The expression must be of ordinal type, i.e., maximum a Longint.
-This happens, for instance, when you specify a second argument to Inc or Dec that doesn’t evaluate to an ordinal value.
+instance, when you specify a second argument to Inc or Dec that doesn’t evaluate to an

-Error: pointer type expected, but got ”arg1”
+Error: Pointer type expected, but got ”arg1”

 The variable or expression isn’t of the type pointer.
-This happens when you pass a variable that isn’t a pointer to New or Dispose.
+This happens when you pass a variable

-Error: class type expected, but got ”arg1”
+Error: Class type expected, but got ”arg1”

 The variable or expression isn’t of the type class.
 This happens typically when